Parvovirus B19–Related Diseases

 3) Development of oral mucosal lesions: Erosions, vesicles, lip edema, petechiae on the hard palate and the pharyngeal and lingual mucosa.
 The lesions of the oral mucosa may appear concomitantly with skin lesions and resolve spontaneously after 7 to 14 days.

 3. Chronic anemia results from an inadequate or absent antibody response that allows the virus to persist, leading to red cell aplasia.
-Chronic anemia occurs in immunocompromised patients (with primary immunodeficiency syndromes, malignancy, HIV infection, transplant recipients, and other causes of immunosuppression) as a consequence of a chronic parvovirus B19 infection of erythroid progenitor cells.
+Chronic anemia occurs in immunocompromised patients (those with primary immunodeficiency syndromes, malignancy, HIV infection, transplant recipients, and those with other causes of immunosuppression) as a consequence of a chronic parvovirus B19 infection of erythroid progenitor cells.
 The clinical picture may be that of pure red cell aplasia (PRCA), but also that of pancytopenia.

 4. Transient aplastic crisis: This may occur in patients with hemolysis or decreased red blood cell production (sickle cell disease, thalassemia, hereditary spherocytosis), in whom viral replication results in a further decrease of red blood cell production and rapid hemolysis with an abrupt fall in hemoglobin concentrations.
 Usually there is no rash and no reticulocytes are seen.
 Transient aplastic crisis is associated with the clinical features of severe anemia.